-The Betta unimaculata is not a common species to come across in the aquarium hobby, though betta specialists will be especially drawn to this species.
+The Betta Unimaculata is not a common species in the aquarium hobby, though betta specialists will be especially drawn to this species.

-Unlike more aggressive Betta splendens, Betta unimaculata rarely cause any problems in the aquarium.
-However, care and tank requirements are actually very similar between the two species.
+Unlike more aggressive Betta Splendens, Betta Unimaculata rarely causes problems in the aquarium.
+However, the two species’ care and tank requirements are very similar.

 These bettas do not require a substrate.
 However, a sand substrate covered in leaf litter will create blackwater conditions, keeping pH down and providing fish with extra coverage.

-Betta unimaculata will especially enjoy lots of driftwood and floating plants to keep them covered and hidden as they can be a little skittish at times; dim lighting with a tight aquarium lid may also help.
+Betta Unimaculata will enjoy lots of driftwood and floating plants to keep them covered and hidden, as they can be a little skittish at times; dim lighting with a tight aquarium lid may also help.